duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_5_hw_assembly_db21m.md

 <!--
 -->
+## Foreword

 These instructions are your friend.
 Follow them carefully, especially if it's the first time you assemble a `DB21M`.
-Small variations might cause big effects (e.g., don't flip your cables around!).
+Small variations might cause big effects (e.g., don't flip your cables!).

+## Overview

+A Duckiebox contains the following components:

 <div figure-id="fig:db21m-parts-overview" figure-caption="Overview of all parts in your Duckiebox">
      <img src="db21-parts-overview.jpg" style='width: 40em' />
 </div>

-Note: The current `DB21M` software supports only NVIDIA Jetson Nano 2GB, not 4GB.

 The assembly process is divided in 9 parts.
 They must be completed in the following order: